athanzli/PASCode/README.md

 PASCode.graph.build_graph(adata)
 ```

-The second step subsamples donors to obtain a donor-number-balanced subset, which is then input to PASCode ensemble DA tools and RRA to get aggregated cell labels.
+Step 2 subsamples donors to obtain a donor-number-balanced subset, which is then input to PASCode ensemble DA tools and RRA to get aggregated cell labels.
 Aggregated labels are assigned back to the original anndata object in the end.
 ```python
 ###############################################################################
 # Step 2: subsample, build graph, and get aggregated labels